UPDATED STUDENT SCHOLARSHIP NEWS

 |Disability||Walter & Eliza Hall Trust

 The Walter and Eliza Hall Trust Opportunity Scholarship will provide a student with a physical disability transition into tertiary education.
-There are a total of three scholarships in 2019, each valued at $10,000.
+Up to five scholarships are available, each valued at $10,000.

 |Year 12||ACT, NSW,QLD, TAS & VIC||CLOSED|

 Susan and Isaac Wakil Foundation scholarships seek to support motivated individuals with demonstrated merit who are facing hardship to realise their career goals and contribute to a better and brighter Australia.
 The scholarships provide financial assistance to high potential students in Year 12 who intend to continue studying either at TAFE or University after finishing their Higher School Certificate in 2020.

 The NSW Cookery Teachers Association Scholarship is offered to public school students in NSW completing Year 12 in 2020 who intend to continue to university to study a Bachelor of Education (Secondary) or equivalent with a major in Food Technology.

 The Public Education Foundation’s Friends of Zainab Tertiary Scholarship is for refugee students currently in Year 12 in 2020 intending to enter university or TAFE in 2021 – and gives an annual bursary of $2,000 for the first two years of full-time university or TAFE study.

 Applications for Public Education Foundation scholarships are all online.

 - Check your eligibility criteria.
 If you are not sure if you are eligible or not, please contact us us to discuss.

 - Within each scholarship on the website there will be a link to the relevant application form.
 To apply for the scholarship please click on that link and follow the prompts.
 You must complete all sections of the form, unless clearly labelled as Optional.

 - The General Application Form is the first form you will complete.
 Here you fill out contact details and information about you/your family.